Top Injury Attorney Questions Answered

 The steps following an accident can be overwhelming, especially when it comes to knowing who to contact first, knowing the value of your losses, trying to understand if it's worth legal steps, and more.
 Here at Western States Law, P.C. we pride ourselves in guiding accident victims and their loved ones through the process with helpful and straightforward advice and representation.

 If you or a loved one has been injured in an accident and have questions regarding your next steps, see our helpful tips below and reach out to us for further information.
-We are always available via text or phone at 303-400-8100.
+We are always available via text or online.

 A valid case or claim consists of three elements: liability, damages, and causation.
 In simple terms, for another party to be liable, he or she must have been at-fault for causing the injury.
 Fault can come from general negligence, by violating a law, or by breaching a legal duty.
 The damages element refers to either economic loss or non-economic injury such as pain, suffering, impairment, etc. Damages basically refer to the value of a case.
 Causation simply requires that the liability or negligence be a cause of the claimed injuries, damages, or losses.
 We recommend that you contact us to determine whether liability exists and the full extent of your legally recoverable damages or losses.